 The sun is a vital source of life on earth and provides nourishment for human health.
 It delivers Vitamin D to the liver, which is essential for optimum body function.
 And it helps prevent cancers, like Prostate Cancer, Bowel Cancer, Breast Cancer.
 Sunshine is also a key nutrient for overcoming emotional trauma and depression.

-When you dig into the statistics, you soon realise that there is a compelling relationship between the increase of skin cancer diagnostics and the mass-marketing of commercial sunscreen that began in the late 1950's.
+When you dig into the statistics, you soon realise that there is a compelling relationship between rising rates of skin cancer diagnoses and the heavy promotion of chemical sunscreen products that began over 40 years ago.

 Skin cancer rates on the rise

-The figures are similar per capita for other developed countries, where people have been force fed, fear-based mass marketing campaigns to sell chemical-based sunscreen for the past 2-3 generations.
+The figures are similar per capita for other developed countries, where people have been inundated with advertisements designed to sell commercial sunscreen over these past four decades.